ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 In other words, we have to generate a suitable bubble chart.
 As a starting point for this tutorial section, please utilise the following *APSIMX file*:
 `CropRotation_flexible_start.apsimx <_APSIM_code/CropRotation_flexible_start/CropRotation_flexible_start.apsimx>`_.
+Using an existing *APSIMX file* as the starting point, allows to skip over some aspects already covered in previous tutorial sections and instead focus on the new aspects relevant for flexible cropping sequences.

 Currently, the ``RotationManager`` canvas is empty.
 Please take a moment to try and represent the above defined cropping sequence via a suitable bubble chart.
 If you work on this solution with a colleague, please note that there are many possible ways to represent the desired crop sequence within the ``RotationManager`` canvas.
+At this point, it is useful for you to first try to come up with your own solution, as this will assist you in developing a better conceptual understanding of representing cropping sequences within the ``RotationManager``.

 .. raw:: html